coyleej/AdminTools/README.md

-# AdminTools
+# MiniCluster Tools
 Collection of useful admin scripts for automating things

-Mandatory setup:
+## Mandatory setup

+### login_banner.sh

-* login_banner.sh : Creates the banner on the login screen (requires a reboot)
+Sets /etc/issue and /etc/issue.net.
+Creates the banner on the login screen (requires a reboot).

-* banner_text.sh : Banner text for sshd_banner and issue

-* banner_text_short.sh : Short banner text for issue.net

-* install.sh : HBSS setup script
+### set_passwd_policy.sh

-* set_passwd_policy : Configures the password setting
+Configures the password settings and installs HBSS.

+### set_unattended_upgrades.sh

-* set_unattended_upgrades.sh : Sets up unattended upgrades
+Sets up unattended upgrades.

+### sshd_config.sh

-* sshd_config.sh : Configures sshd settings and banner
+Configures sshd settings and sets the SSH login banner (servers only).

-Slurm-related:

-* install_slurm.sh : Initial install of slurm on Ubuntu 18.04

-* slurmdb_initial_setup.sh : Sets up slurm database, minus the MariaDB parts
+## Slurm-related

+### install_slurm.sh

+Sets up Slurm 17.11.2-1build1 on a machine running Ubuntu 18.04 based on given settings.
+It configures $HOSTNAME to be part of the cluster (adjusts slurm.conf, creates log and spool directories) and sets up everything locally.
+Manually append other nodes and partitions to slurm.conf if there is more than one node.

+### slurmdb_initial_setup.sh

+Modifies slurm.conf and slurmdbd.conf to set up the slurm database.
+It attempts to start MariaDB to check installation success but does not modify MariaDB or create slurm accounting associations.

-Other setup:
+## Other setup

+### auto_user_setup.sh

-* auto_user_setup.sh : Automated user setup
+Automated user setup

+### repo_download_w_some_setup.sh

-* repo_download_w_some_setup.sh : Downloads all of our git repos and automatically installs the ones that don't require compiling
+Downloads all of our git repos and automatically installs the ones that don't require compiling.

+## Monitoring scripts

+### downtime.py

+Monitors internet connection and tracks downtime.

+## Required files called by the above

+### banner_text.txt

+Banner text for sshd_banner and issue, required by login_banner.sh and sshd_config.sh

+### banner_text_short.txt

+Short banner text for issue.net, required by login_banner.sh

+### install.sh

+HBSS setup script, called by set_passwd_policy.sh

+### s4py.yml

-* s4py.yml : Conda environment setup required by repo_download*
+Conda environment setup, required by repo_download_w_some_setup.sh